confluentinc/examples/multiregion/docs/multiregion.rst

 Containers fail to ping each other
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If containers fail to ping each other (for example, failures seen in running
+If containers fail to ping each other (for example, failures seen when running
-``./scripts/validate_connectivity.sh``), complete the following steps:
+the script :devx-examples:`validate_connectivity.sh|multiregion/scripts/validate_connectivity.sh`), complete the following steps:

 #.
 Stop the demo.